 Fix $\beta\in(0,1)$, and let $\mathsf{b}_\beta$ be the distribution of the simple random walk in the quadrant $\mathbb{Z}_{\ge0}^2$, under which the walker starts at $(0,0)$ and goes up with probability $\beta$ and to the right with probability $1-\beta$, independently at each step.

-Consider the continuous-time Markov process on the space of random walk trajectories under which each $(up, right)$ local piece is independently replaced by the $(right,up)$ piece at rate $n$, where $n\in \mathbb{Z}_{\ge0}$ is the vertical coordinate of the local piece.
+Consider the continuous-time Markov process on the space of random walk trajectories under which each $(up, right)$ local piece is independently replaced by the $(right,up)$ piece at rate $m+n-1$, where $(m,n)\in \mathbb{Z}_{\ge1}$ are the coordinates of the local piece.
 See \Cref{fig:intro_Bernoulli} for an illustration.
-Clearly, in each initial segment $\{0,1,\ldots,m \}\times \mathbb{Z}$, almost surely at each time moment there is at most one change of the trajectory.
-Moreover, for different $m$ these processes are compatible, so by the Kolmogorov extension theorem they indeed define a continuous-time Markov process on the full space of random walk trajectories.
+Clearly, in each triangle $\left\{ m+n\le K \right\}$, almost surely at each time moment there is at most one change of the trajectory.
+Moreover, for different $K$ these processes are compatible, so by the Kolmogorov extension theorem they indeed define a continuous-time Markov process on the full space of random walk trajectories.
 Denote the resulting Markov semigroup by $\{\mathbf{D}_\tau\}_{\tau\in\mathbb{R}_{\ge0}}$.

 \begin{mainprop} For any $\beta\in(0,1)$ and $\tau\ge0$ we have

 \end{mainprop}

 The action of $\mathbf{D}_{\tau}$ decreases the parameter $\beta$ and almost surely moves the trajectory closer to the $m$ (horizontal) axis.
 By symmetry, one can also define a continuous-time Markov chain which moves the vertical pieces of the trajectory to the left, and increases the parameter $\beta$.
 It could be interesting to look at the stationary dynamics --- a combination of the two processes running in parallel which does not change $\beta$ --- and understand its large-scale asymptotic behavior.
 We do not focus on this question in the present work.